heig-tin-info/baygon/docs/docs/guide/README.md

 Based on the description file, a `TestSuite` is built.
 A `TestSuite` is a collection of `TestCases` that are executed sequentially.
 Each `TestCase` is a collection of `TestSteps` that are executed sequentially.

 By default Baygon will run all the tests in the description file.

+## What a strange name!

+Baygon is a brand of insecticide popularized in the 80s by the commercial ads featuring Michel Leeb.
+The name was chosen because it's a simple and short name that is easy to remember.
+And Baygon is meant to kill bugs in your code!

 ## Get started